dustinpfister/blog_posts/_posts/js-array-concat.md

 I can not recommend that doing this is a good practice, but in some cases it seems to work okay, so I guess it is worth writing about at least.
 It is also worth mentioning the nature of valueOf and ToString methods of objects, and why they come in handy in some situations.
 When working with the addition of objects a toString method defines logic that will be used to create a string primitive value of the object, and the valueOf method can be used to define what a number primitive value is for the object.
 However maybe getting into the depth of that is a matter for other blog posts.

-## 5 - using array.push and Function.apply to concatenate arrays
+## 5 - Using array.push and Function.apply to concatenate arrays

 Another way to concatenate arrays would be to use the array push method with the apply function prototype method. the thing about the push method is that it can be used to add one or more elements to an array, but only by way of one element at a time, or more than one but by way of two or more arguments when calling array push.
 So the apply function method can be called off of the push method, and the array that you to concatenate to can be passed as the first argument followed by the other array that you want at the end of the one given the first argument to apply.